 Niner Bikes RIP 9 RDO

 I’m an old-school XC rider, yet I have some of the most technical trails in the state right out my backdoor, and no chairlift.
 So I was looking for the perfect mountain bike to fill this niche.
 The newly reimagined Niner RIP 9 may just be that quiver killer, coming in less than 30 pounds, with 140mm of stable-yet-supple “Constantly Varying Arc” suspension, available in 29er and 27.5 versions, standard with a 170mm dropper post.
 My buddy Zach at Niner up in Fort Collins says this is longer, lower, and slacker than any Niner ever made, perfect for a long guy like myself.
-And if you’re anything like me, you don’t want to get too bogged down in the endless specs of these bikes, you just want to rip, so let’s cut to the chase: This is a do-everything trail bike that’s more adaptable and capable than ever, with all the new new tech you can possibly wrap your mind around, built in Colorado. $6,600 (Shimano XT)
+And if you’re anything like me, you don’t want to get too bogged down in the endless specs of these bikes, you just want to rip, so let’s cut to the chase: This is a do-everything trail bike that’s more adaptable and capable than ever, in part due to its adjustable geometry, built in Colorado with the latest componentry and tech you definitely want. $6,600 (Shimano XT)

 Having ridden and reviewed a lot of road bikes over the last half dozen years or so, the BMC Roadmachine is probably my favorite — with lots of new tech and a just re-launched frame earlier this summer.
 Not only is it one of the easiest bikes to fit and be comfortable on for long rides, but it’s inherently sleek, smooth, compliant and fast.
 I repeat, light and fast.
 A lot of the geometry on this bike will look unfamiliar, such as the lowered, flattened seat stays, the D-shaped seat tube, and the slim, asymmetric fork legs, all adding up to make this version of the Road Machine 25 percent more compliant and 20 percent stiffer.
 And yes, it will fit up to a 33mm tire.
 Fortunately for you, it’s available in an 01 model that might be out of some folks’ price range at $11,000, but it’s also available in a perfectly lovely 02 model — with the exact same frame — at $5,000.